 Celebrated annually since 1927, the Bracebridge Dinner transforms The Ahwahnee into a 17th century English manor for a feast of food, song and mirth.
 The inspiration for this yuletide ceremony was Washington Irving's Sketch Book that described Squire Bracebridge and English Christmas traditions of that period.

 The Bracebridge Dinner is an elegant and artistic four-hour pageant of classic carols, Renaissance rituals and entertainment of the Middle Ages.
 More than 100 players create the roles of the Squire and his family, their servants, the Lord of Misrule, minstrels and other performers.
 The Ahwahnee Dining Room serves as the Great Hall and stage for the festivities and is decked with magnificent wreaths, an elaborate squire's table, large banners and traditional Yuletide decorations.
-The centerpiece of this revered event is a seven-course banquet of rich and wondrous dishes prepared by The Ahwahnee’s world-class culinary staff.
+The centerpiece of this revered event is a seven-course banquet of rich and wondrous dishes prepared by The Ahwahnee’s world-class culinary staff:

 But don't take our word for it.
 Terry Gardner from the Huffington Post has this to say.
 Or take in this perspective from guests of Audrey and Frank Peterman, who played the part of the visiting squire in 2010.

-Learn more about the Bracebridge cast members and the exciting tradition and history of the Bracebridge event.
+Learn more about the Bracebridge cast members.

 Find out more about Bracebridge Dinner Packages and Pricing.